0x1ED1CE/ISO/README.md

 ``SIN [0x90]`` ``COS [0x91]`` ``TAN [0x92]`` ``SQR [0x93]`` ``LOG [0x94]`` ``EXP [0x95]``<br>

 ## Macros
 Not every block directly translates to a single instruction.
-Some are macros which help organize the program structure, mainly functions and symbols.
+Some are macros which help organize the program structure.

 List of built-in macros: